rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 <a name="3.22.31.1">3.22.31.1</a> Designations of edition normally include either the word “edition” (or its equivalent in other languages), or a related term such as “revision” or “issue.”

-<a name="3.22.31.2">3.22.31.2</a> Treat a phrase such as “newly printed” as a designation of edition unless it is
+<a name="3.22.31.2">3.22.31.2</a> Treat a phrase such as “newly printed” as a Designation of edition unless it is
 part of a statement being transcribed in the production, publication, distribution, or manufacture elements.
-In case of doubt, treat such a statement as a designation of edition.
+In case of doubt, treat such a statement as a Designation of edition.

 >Example:
 ><CITE>Newly imprinted</CITE>